 The Museo Mandralisca has a good archaeological section with finds from the area around Cefalu and from the Aeolian Islands.
 Amongst its displays are a beautiful cup decorated with images of a tuna cutter, "Tagliatore di tonno", and a beautiful portrait by Antonello da Messina.

-Cefalu is one of seven beautiful Sicily villages (i.e. listed as 'most beautiful villages of Italy)'
+Cefalu is one of eighteen beautiful Sicily villages (i.e. listed as 'most beautiful villages of Italy)'

 Places to visit nearby